rrumale/machine-learning-live-labs/oml-services/oml-services/oml-services.md

 Estimated Lab Time: 1 hour

 ### Objectives

-In this section we will leverage the Machine Learning models in Autonomous Database using REST APIs.
-In a situation where the bulk of the data is in Cloud database, we can easily create multiple models and compare them.
-In addition to that, using REST APIs we can use the most suitable model and score specific data for in the spot prediction or classification.
+*	Load data into Autonomous Database
+*	Prepare the customer insurance date
+*	Use AutoML to create a Machine Learning model.
+*	Use Postman to score the machine learning model using REST APIs
+*	Use Curl to score the machine-learning model using REST APIs in command line.

 ### Prerequisites